bahuma20/openscale2healthconnect/README.md

 from [OpenScale](https://github.com/oliexdev/openScale)
 to the Android [Health Connect](https://health.google/health-connect-android/) framework.

+** This app does currently not work because it is in review by Google and until then does not have access to HealthConnect **

 It works completely offline without any cloud dependencies or tracking.
 Your data stays on your device.